-The international data shows that mentor driven accelerators are the most successful.
+Data shows that mentor-driven accelerators are the most successful.

 Our mentors add massive value by helping to create viable startups and investable teams.